GitLab Runner: Building a Docker image with Docker-in-Docker

 script:

-# Replace "my-image" with the name you want:
+# Replace "my-image" with your desired name:

 - docker build -t my-image .